 ONDCP’s Grant Programs:

 The Drug-Free Communities (DFC) Support Program is the Nation’s leading effort to mobilize communities to prevent youth substance use.
-All FY 2021 grant award recipients will be identified here.
+All FY 2021 grant award recipients are here.
 DFC performance information can be found here.

 The High Intensity Drug Trafficking Areas (HIDTA) Program, since its inception in 1988, has helped public safety officials implement integrated operations against drug trafficking organizations.
 FY 2021 HIDTA grant awards announcements can be found here, here, and here.
 HIDTA Program performance information can be found here.